aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 The CDK CLI version used in your pipeline is too old to read the Cloud Assembly produced by your CDK app.

-Most likely this happens in the `SelfMutate` action and you just updated the CDK framework version that your application uses.
+Most likely this happens in the `SelfMutate` action, you are passing the `cliVersion` parameter to control the version of the CDK CLI, and you just updated the CDK framework version that your application uses.
 You either forgot to change the `cliVersion` parameter, or changed the `cliVersion` in the same commit in which you changed the framework version.
 Because a change to the pipeline settings needs